dbless-commerce/site-generator/README.md

 Instead of storing customer data or order details in a database, all orders and interactions are tracked directly through WhatsApp.
 This approach reduces the complexity of managing sensitive data while leveraging WhatsApp as the primary communication and order-tracking platform.

+## How It Works?

+To host each language version of the site on separate subdomains using GitHub Pages, we maintain a dedicated repository for each language.
+These language repositories are added as submodules to the main site-generator repository.
+Shell scripts in the site-generator automate the process: they generate all language-specific sites and push updates to their respective submodule repositories.

 ## Data Files

 The project uses two JSON files to manage data: